JayCrlt/GitHub_Tutorial/README.md

 This document is a ``RMarkdown``.\
 It will be presented at the beginning, and can / **should** be used to explain to your readers the purpose of this repository.

-Because you are working in ecology 🌱, one of the best use you can do, is to use a GitHub Repository to store:
+Because you are working in ecology :seedling:, one of the best use you can do, is to use a GitHub Repository to store:
-- Your Data 📝
+- Your Data :memo:
-- Your Code 💻
+- Your Code :computer:
-- Your Figures 📊
+- Your Figures :bar_chart:

 Note that you can use emojis to be more friendly.\
 You have two options; if you know the [emoji code](https://gist.github.com/rxaviers/7360908), then you can use it.
 For example, if you want a folder, you can use the code `:file_folder:`.
 If you don't know the code, you can still copy/paste from an [emoji website](https://getemoji.com).\